Well-Posedness and Ill-Posedness for the Fourth order cubic nonlinear Schr\"odinger equation in negative Sobolev spaces: Abstract

-The main goal of this paper is to prove the low regularity well-posedness and ill-posedness problem for the fourth order NLS.
+We consider the Cauchy problem for the fourth order cubic nonlinear Schr\"odinger equation \eqref{eqn:fourth order NLS}.
+The main goal of this paper is to prove low regularity well-posedness and mild ill-posedness for \eqref{eqn:fourth order NLS}.
 We prove three results.
-One is the local well-posedness in $H^s\left(\mathbb{R}\right), s\geq -1/2$ via the contraction principle on the $X^{s.b}$ space, also known as Bourgain space.
-Another is the global well-posedness in $H^s\left(\mathbb{R}\right),s\geq -1/2$.
-To prove this, we use the $I$-method with a higher order correction term presented in Colliander-Keel-Staffilani-Takaoka-Tao \cite{CKSTT2003}.
-The other is the ill-posedness in the sense that the flow map fails to be uniformly continuous for $s<-\frac{1}{2}$.
-Therefore, we show that $s=-1/2$ is the sharp regularity threshold for which the well-posedness problem can be dealt with the iteration argument.
+First, we show that \eqref{eqn:fourth order NLS} is locally well-posed in $H^s\left(\mathbb{R}\right), s\geq -\frac{1}{2}$ using the Fourier restriction norm method.
+Second, we show that \eqref{eqn:fourth order NLS} is globally well-posed in $H^s\left(\mathbb{R}\right),s\geq -\frac{1}{2}$.
+To prove this, we use the $I$-method with the correction term strategy presented in Colliander-Keel-Staffilani-Takaoka-Tao \cite{CKSTT2003}.
+Finally, we prove that \eqref{eqn:fourth order NLS} is mildly ill-posed in the sense that the flow map fails to be locally uniformly continuous in $H^s(\mathbb{R}), s<-\frac{1}{2}$.
+Therefore, these results show that $s=-\frac{1}{2}$ is the sharp regularity threshold for which the well-posedness problem can be dealt with an iteration argument.